 According to the company, all ingredients are processed in the USA in a human grade food processing facility.
 They are non genetically modified and free of any chemicals & preservatives.
 All meat is hormone and antibiotic free.

-I transitioned Pablo from his Costco kibble to the new dehydrated dog food within 7 days.
-The way I did that was by slowly decreasing the amount of kibble while incrementally increasing the amount of THK food he ate with every meal.
+I transitioned Pablo from his cheap Costco kibble to the new dehydrated dog food within 7 days.
+The way I did that was I slowly decreased the amount of kibble while incrementally increasing the amount of THK food he ate with every meal.

-He used to get 1 cup of kibble twice per day, and is now eating a 3/4 cup of THK food for breakfast and dinner.
+He used to get 1 cup of kibble twice per day, and is now eating a 3/4 cup of THK dehydrated dog food for breakfast and dinner.

-Dehydrated dog food is not as healthy as my personal favorite of a fresh raw dog food diet, but it’s considerably healthier than highly processed dry dog food.
-As such, it can be a good stepping stone into making the transition from kibble to a raw dog food diet.
+Dehydrated dog food is not as healthy as my personal favorite of raw dog food.
+However, it’s considerably healthier than highly processed dry dog food.

-I personally am not a fan of feeding dog foods that include starchy ingredients such as this one (in this case potatoes, sweet potatoes, and pumpkin), but it’s a challenge finding an affordable commercial food that doesn’t.
+I personally am not a fan of feeding dog foods that include as many starchy ingredients like this one on a daily basis (in this case potatoes, sweet potatoes, and pumpkin), but it’s challenging to find an affordable commercial food that doesn’t.

 You can also check out the brand’s store locator on their THK website.